remotesynth/ld-nextjs-basics/content/about-new.md

 ---
-title: All About Us
+title: About Us!
 ---

-Teams use LaunchDarkly to innovate faster, reduce risk, and break down the barriers between developer, product, marketing and sales.
+This is our new about us page featuing our new branding and more flowery marketing language.